 Then, you should sign out and restart your browser just for good measure.

 Of course, if turning off ad personalizations seems too drastic, you can surely delete any of the traits Google has assigned to you.
 All you have to do is follow the steps above and when you get to the last step:

 - Scroll to the trait you want to remove and select it.

 - Then, click Turn off.

-See what Google knows about you and your histories
+Where to see what Google knows about you and your histories

-Histories seems like a pretty obvious tracking log.
+Histories seem like a pretty obvious tracking log.
 It’s literally everything you’ve searched for using any Google service.
 Going through anyone’s history can give you a fairly decent idea of what the person is like or into.